vyos/vyos-documentation/docs/services/dns-forwarding.rst

 .. opcmd:: reset dns forwarding <all | domain>

-   Reset local DNS forwarding cache database.
+   Resets the local DNS forwarding cache database.
 You can reset the cache for all entries or only for entries to a specific domain.

 .. opcmd:: restart dns forwarding

-   Restart DNS recursor process which also invalidates the cache.
+   Restarts the DNS recursor process.
+This also invalidates the local DNS forwarding cache.